 Orientation is also a time to provide a tour of the facility and introduce new employees to supervisors and team members.
-If appropriate for your business, this is also the time to distribute or identify the location of your company’s organization chart.
+Therefore, if appropriate for your business, this is also the time to distribute or identify the location of your company’s organization chart.

-Obviously, this is not a comprehensive list, but it does give you an idea of some of the items that would apply to a wide audience and should be included in orientation.
-The important thing to remember is to plan, plan, plan.
+Obviously, this is not a comprehensive list.
+However, it does give you an idea of some of the items that would apply to a wide audience and worth including in orientation.
+Thus, the important thing to remember is to plan, plan, plan.
 Decide early on what you want to accomplish through onboarding and orientation.
-Set up an agenda and share it with your new employees so they know what to expect.
+Finally, set up an agenda and share it with your new employees so they know what to expect.

-No one wants to sit in a room and be talked at for hours on end.
+No one wants to sit in a room and be lectured for hours on end.
 So make sure you include interactive sessions, encourage feedback and participation, and include times for your new employees to get up and walk around (e.g., facility tour, meet and greet).

 You’ll find a little planning will go a long way in creating a positive impression on your new (and existing) employees.
 If you would like more information about employee onboarding, request a demo or give us a call at (800) 859-7479.